• Employee

 My employer is a company

-I have reason to believe my employer is about to close down
+I have reason to believe my employer is about to close or my employer has closed down

 I am owed payment from my employer

-If you think your employer is about to close down, the first thing you need to do is check whether they are still registered as a company.
+If you think your employer is about to close or has closed, the first thing you need to do is check whether they are still registered as a company.

-It’s important to check whether your employer is registered because the legal avenues for pursuing an employer for outstanding payments changes depending on whether they are still registered as a company with the Australian Securities and Investment Commission (ASIC)
+It is important to check whether your employer is registered as a company because the pathways for pursuing an employer for outstanding payments changes depending on whether they are still registered as a company with the Australian Securities and Investment Commission (ASIC)

-This is because when a company stops operating as a result of cashflow problems, they will likely have to liquidate their assets in order to settle any outstanding debts.
+This is because when a company stops operating because of cashflow problems, they will have to liquidate their assets to settle any outstanding debts.
 If they are unable to settle their debts even after liquidationthey will either choose to deregister with ASIC voluntarily or ASIC will take steps to deregister them.

 The quickest way to search for the status of a company is by searching on the ASIC databaseYou can search by inputting your employer’s entity name, Australian Business Number (ABN), or Australian Company Number (ACN).

-Once you have confirmed that you have found the right ASIC record, you should look at the status of the company under “Company Summary”.
+Once you have found the right ASIC record, you should look at the status of the company under “Company Summary”.
 It will list one of the following options:

 • Registered